Get to know this Tuscan Marvel

 Montepulciano is on a minor rail line, and the small train station is a few miles outside town.
 Buses connect the train station with the town.
 Hourly buses run from Chiusi train station, on the major rail line between Rome and Florence and probably more convenient, to Montepulciano.
 Buses also run to nearby Tuscany towns like Siena and Pienza.

 Parking is abundant outside of the historic town.
-There are many lots for chose from at reasonable rates or free.
+There are many lots for chose from at reasonable rates or for free.
 Keep in mind, though, that the village is uphill.
 There is quite a bit of walking to get to the Porto al Prato gate, and once inside the fortress, it gradually climbs up to the Piazza Grande.
 It is quite a workout, and it will be wise to have some water on hand in the summer months.

 The origin of Montepulciano, from recent findings, indicates a settlement here since the 3rd-4th centuries BC.
-Many Etruscan and Roman finds have been made in this district, confirming its great antiquity.
+Many Etruscan and Roman find have been made in this district, confirming its great antiquity.
 The name of Montepulciano is first recognized in a document dating from 715 by King Liutprando.

 Due to its strategic position overlooking the Val d’Orcia on one side, and the Val di Chiana on the other, the town was constantly being fought over by the Florentines and the Sienese.
 The Florentines and Sienese clashed several times, and in 1232 Siena managed to take control of the city.
 Over the next 200 years, however, Montepulciano changed hands several times.